Run AI Models Locally with Ollama and LM Studio

 Next steps

 - Create custom models.
-Write a
+Write an Ollama

 - Try different quantizations.
 Experiment with Q4 vs Q8 for your specific use case to find your quality-speed sweet spot.